Norske Talenter series 2: Absence & Blipp

 Absence & Blipp (Absence Crew) is a dance crew with a beatboxer.
 The dance crew is called Absence and the beatboxer called Blipp.
 Members: Stian "Blipp" Glopholm (beatboxer), Ole Petter "Hoolio" Knarvik, Piero "Piero the Hero" Issa, Andreas "Rocks" Roksvåg and Christopher "Birdy" Bottolfsen.
 They were absent in Dansefeber (season 2) when Knarvik, Issa and Roksvåg made it to the Fever Days.
 Only Knarvik made it to the live shows and finished in 10th place.
 The ages in the crew is 18–24.
 In the final, they was unhappy with the sound, because TV 2 made a mistake.
 They had to perform 15 seconds without sound.

 Lydia

 Lydia Hoen Tjore (14) is a classical singer.
 She came runner-up in the competition.
-She is from Radøy in Bergen and has a little brother, David, who also tried for Norske Talenter, but didn't make it to the semi-finals.
+She is from Radøy Municipality near Bergen and has a little brother, David, who also tried for Norske Talenter, but didn't make it to the semi-finals.
 Lydia was in the 3rd semi-final where she didn't got thru.
 She was picked to be in the wild cards, and then she won the public vote and got to the final.